hajdu-patrik/Network-Monitor-App_JAVA/README.md

 ## 📋 Project Overview

 **Network Monitor Pro** is a sophisticated network analysis and security tool developed in **Java**.
-It goes beyond simple packet sniffing by integrating a proactive **Intrusion Prevention System (IPS)**.
+It combines deep packet inspection with a proactive **Intrusion Prevention System (IPS)** logic to identify potential threats.

 The application captures real-time network traffic using the **Pcap4J** library (wrapping Npcap/libpcap) and analyzes packets against a dynamically updated blacklist.
-When a connection to a malicious IP is detected, the system flags it visually.
+When a connection to a malicious IP is detected, the system immediately flags it visually on the dashboard to alert the user.

-The project features a modern **Java Swing GUI**, robust multi-threaded architecture, and persistent data storage using an embedded **H2 Database**.
+The project features a modern **Java Swing GUI**, robust multi-threaded architecture, and enterprise-grade persistent data storage using **Microsoft SQL Server 2022** via Hibernate ORM.

 ---

 ## 🚀 Key Features

 ### 🛡️ Active Security (IPS)
 - **Real-time Threat Detection:** Automatically checks every outgoing packet's destination IP against a local blacklist database.
-- **Visual Alerting:** Malicious traffic is highlighted in **RED** in the monitoring dashboard.
+- **Visual Alerting:** Malicious traffic is instantly highlighted in **RED** in the monitoring dashboard for immediate visibility.

 ### 📡 Network Monitoring
 - **Deep Packet Inspection:** Captures and parses TCP, UDP, and IPv4 headers.